marvelhariadi/AstronoMath/ReadMe.md

 <img src="./data/Uidemo2.gif"/>
 <img src="./data/Uidemo3.gif"/>

+Note: the code that we created at the hackathon provides console functionality.
+UI Demo was created on Figma.

 ## Credit
 Created with Michael Velve, Rishabh Ghanty, and Felix Li for HelloHacks 2022 at the University of British Columbia